 - If the calm hurricane 'eye' passes over your area, continue to stay indoors.
 Make outside emergency repairs if necessary but returns indoors as quickly as possible.

 - Turn off the interior electricity and gas.
 Use flashlights and battery operated lanterns for light.
-Avoid using candles if possible. have a fire extinguisher ready.
+Avoid using candles if possible and have a fire extinguisher ready.

 - Call 911 only for emergencies.
 Avoid using your telephone unless necessary.